-Learn how and when to apply transformations in your data strategy.
+Learn why you need data transformation tools and how to apply them in your data strategy.

 Data transformation in the context of analytics can refer to a broad variety of topics, ranging from data wrangling to modeling.
 The way that we’ll define data transformation here is about preparing your data for analytics, from manipulating extracted data to creating a final rollup table or data mart.

 As it applies to data analytics, transformation means restructuring data to fit a destination, converting fields as necessary, and enriching the raw data to make it more useful.

 An example of restructuring might be taking data from a nested data structure, which is not fully normalized (in relational database terms), and representing it differently in a data warehouse that doesn’t support nested data.

 An example of conversion might be taking a data source that uses floating point numbers at a certain level of precision and replicating it to a data warehouse that supports a different level of precision.